rodrigo-pedro/gemma-function-calling/README.md

 Code comes in script form and as a jupyter notebook.
 Also works with any other gemma model by changing the `model_name` variable in the script.
 Trained on 1 epoch.

+## IMPORTANT - Requesting access

+Before you can use the model, you must first to request access to the Gemma models in Hugging Face.
+You can do this by going to the [gemma-2b-it](https://huggingface.co/google/gemma-2b-it) model page and requesting access there.

+Once you have access to the model, remember to authenticate with Hugging Face as described in this [guide](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication).

 ## Usage

 ```python